I started kindergarten in 1999.

 A year later, I would wish I had died in the Millennial Bug, though.

-I was eight-years-old when two planes levelled New York’s Twin Towers to the ground.
+I was eight years old when two planes brought New York’s Twin Towers to the ground.

 My teacher wouldn’t let us talk about it.
 I understand now, she was just as confused as us kids.
 She didn’t know how to process it either.
 But I needed to talk about it.

 For two weeks, I was afraid to sleep.

 I cried a lot.
 I woke up in cold sweats.
 I saw replays on television, I heard reports on the radio, and they played unendingly through my brain.

 And I had no-one to talk to about it.